Teacher Aide Pay Equity Claim

 Covered employees at state and state-integrated schools and kura, including those who may have finished their job on or after 12 February 2020 and started another position at another school, or left the workforce entirely, are included in the settlement.

-The Ministry provides the additional pay equity funding required by translating covered employees from the old pay scale to the new pay equity pay scale.
 This is a point-to-point translation following the translation rules of the settlement.
-Point-to-point means that covered employees will be transferred from their point on the previous Position Elements Table to the equivalent point on the new pay equity work matrix.
+Point-to-point means that covered employees will be transferred from their point on the previous position elements table to the equivalent point on the new pay equity work matrix.

 Funding calculation

 Due to the settlement of the Support Staff in Schools’ Collective Agreement (SSSCA) 2019 and teacher aide pay equity claim taking place around the same time, funding for both the collective agreement and pay equity settlement is calculated and funded together.
-Settlement funding is provided to cover the difference between the old non-teaching collective rate and the new pay equity pay scale rate.
-This funding is calculated for relevant hours worked, by covered employees.

 Tiaki allowances